F4 Chinese Championship: History

 Gerhard Berger and the FIA Singleseater Commission launched the FIA Formula 4 in March 2013.
 The goal of Formula 4 is to make the ladder to Formula 1 more transparent.
 It involves sporting and technical regulations and regulates costs.
 Cars competing in this category are not allowed to cost more than €30,000.
 A single season in a Formula 4 may not exceed €100,000.
-The Spanish F4 is planned to be the one of the second phase Formula 4 championships.
+The Spanish F4 is planned to be one of the second phase Formula 4 championships.
 The first phase championships was the Italian F4 Championship and the Formula 4 Sudamericana, which started in 2014.
 The Chinese championship was launched by Narcar International Racing Development Co., Ltd. on 11 September 2014.